Holding Classes at Houghton

 - the number of students in the class (our classroom can accommodate 15 people per session)

 - three possible dates and times for your class visit, in order of preference

-- whether you would like librarian/curatorial staff to be directly involved in the presentation.
+- and whether you would like librarian/curatorial staff to be directly involved in the presentation.
 If so, we will do our best to match you up with a Houghton staff member who has experience with the materials you want to cover.

-Requests for books and manuscripts must be submitted seven days before the class is scheduled to meet so we have sufficient time to gather material, get it approved by the curators, and find workable substitutes for any books or manuscripts that are too fragile for use.
-To request materials for a class, you must register for a Special Collections Request account online via the Special Collections Request Account.
+Requests are limited to a total of 12 books and manuscripts per session and must be submitted seven days before the class is scheduled to meet so we have sufficient time to gather material, seek approval from the curators, and find workable substitutes for any books or manuscripts that are too fragile for use.
+To request materials for a class, you must register for a User Account.
 See Access to Special Collections for more information.

 For the day of the class, please keep in mind that:

-- students and faculty should bring as little as possible to the Seminar Room itself.
-Laptop computers are welcome; pencils and paper for note-taking are provided.
+- Students and faculty should bring as little as possible to the Seminar Room itself.
+Pencils and paper for note-taking are provided.

-- the material will be arranged on the Seminar Room table or in a display case.
+- The material will be arranged on the Seminar Room table or in a display case.
 Students can circulate around the table to examine the material closely but books and manuscripts may not be passed from hand to hand.

-- equipment (such as scanners or light sources) that rests directly on collection material is not permitted.
+- Equipment (such as scanners or light sources) that rests directly on collection material is not permitted.